Earthbound (Conner Reeves album)

-Earthbound is the 1997 debut album by Conner Reeves.
-Three singles came from the album, "My Father's Son", "Earthbound" and "Read My Mind".
-It entered the UK Albums Chart on 6 December 1997, reaching number 25 and staying in the charts for 11 weeks.
+Earthbound is the debut album by English singer and songwriter Conner Reeves, released on 24 November 1997.
+Three singles came from the album—"My Father's Son", "Earthbound" and "Read My Mind"—all of which reached the top 20 of the UK singles chart.
+Earthbound reached number 25 in the UK Albums Chart, staying on the chart for 11 weeks.

 Critical reception

 Andy Gill of The Independent wrote on 28 November 1997: